We explore what the various online outlets for glasses offer and how exactly their services work.

 Refunds and Returns

 When you buy eyeglasses online, you want to know that it’s easy to return them if you don’t like them when you get the real thing.
-EyeBuyDirect and GlassesUSA both offer free shipping and returns within 14 days.
+EyeBuyDirect offers free shipping and returns within 14 days, while GlassesUSA offers this for a period of 30 days.
 In addition to Warby Parker’s option to try on 5 frames for free for 5 days, you also get 30 days to return your prescription glasses for a full refund and can ask for a free replacement for scratched lenses within the first 12 months.
 EyeBuyDirect and GlassesUSA also allow each customer to request a one-off replacement within the first 12 months if your glasses get damaged.

 Range of Styles